1. Jainism was founded by__________.

 Explanation: Merchant communities and regional rulers preserved Jainism.

-84. Jainism’s greatest contribution to Indian thought is:
+84. Jainism’s greatest contribution to Indian thought is__________.

 A) Doctrine of non-violence (Ahimsa)